You are currently viewing Different Ways to Create a DataFrame in R

 6. Empty Data Frame

 Empty DataFrame in R usually refers to 0 rows and 0 columns however, sometimes, you would require to have column names and specify the data types for each column, but without any rows.
-The following example just creates an empty with no rows and no columns.
+The following example just creates an empty one with no rows and no columns.

 # Create an Empty DataFrame